peteroupc/peteroupc.github.io/random.md

 -  generating keying material, such as encryption keys,
 -  generating random passwords or session identifiers,
 -  generating "salts" to vary cryptographic hashes of the same password,
+-  use in communications between two networked computers,
--  use in secure communication protocols, and
+-  use in transfer, transport, messaging, and other communication protocols, and
 -  use in networked games where predicting future random numbers would give a player an unfair advantage.

 They are also useful in cases where the application generates random numbers so infrequently that the RNG's speed is not a concern.